Rak-r/OpenPodCar_V2/README.md

 Pod2_navigation package consists of the `launch`, `rviz`, `maps`, `config` directories.

 1. Config directory:
-   This includes the `nav2_params.yaml` file which includes the parametrers for AMCL, BT_Navigator, Controller server, PLanner server, Global and Local Costmaps, Behaviour servers, Map server.
+   This includes the `nav_params_test.yaml` file which includes the parametrers for AMCL, BT_Navigator, Controller server, PLanner server, Global and Local Costmaps, Behaviour servers, Map server.
-   `mapper_params_slam_sync.yaml` and `mapper_params_slam_async.yaml` are the params file which are used to launch the slam-toolbox either in synchronous/asynchronous mode.
+2. `mapper_params_slam_sync.yaml` and `mapper_params_slam_async.yaml` are the params file which are used to launch the slam-toolbox either in synchronous/asynchronous mode.
-3. Launch directory:
-   * The launch directory consists of nav2_launch.py which uses the default `nav2_bringup` package for launching all the nodes and takes the `nav2_params` from the config directory.
+3. The launch directory consists of `nav_testing.launch.py` which uses the default `nav2_bringup` package for launching all the nodes and takes the `nav_params_test` from the config directory.
 It uses AMCL for localization which will also be started.

-     Command:
-     `cd <workspace>
+  * `cd <workspace>`
-     source install/setup.bash
+  * `source install/setup.bash`
+  * Start the loaclization using AMCL: `ros2 launch pod2_description localization.launch.py`.
-     ros2 launch pod2_navigation nav2_launch.py'
+  * `ros2 launch pod2_navigation nav_testing.launch.py`
-   * To run the slam_toolbox for localization, we have to turn off the AMCL and map server.
-For this, another launch file `navigation.launch.py` is there which launches the required nodes.
-Now run the slam_toolbox using the launch file.
+  * To run the slam_toolbox for localization, do not run `localization.launch.py` and start the below launch file.
-     `ros2 launch pod2_navigation slam_toolbox_sync.launch.py`.
+  `ros2 launch pod2_navigation async_slam.launch.py`.
-4. If want to build the map using slam_toolbox, then change the mode to mapping in `mapper_params_online_sync.yaml`.
+4. If want to build the map using slam_toolbox, then change the mode to mapping in `mapper_params_online_async.yaml`.
 5. The map can be saved either by command-line: ` ros2 run nav2_map_server map_saver_cli -f <name of the map>` or in rviz2 slam_toolbox plugin.
 More info could be found at: (https://github.com/SteveMacenski/slam_toolbox/tree/humble).
 6. In order to save the map with old format (.yaml and .pgm) hit the save map button in rviz2 slam_toolbox plugin and to save in the other format (serilaised), write the name of the map without any extension and  click the serial map button in the rviz2 slamtoolbox_plugin.
 7. The package has been tested with the `Tight_env.yaml`, `Tight_env.pgm`.
 It also features different map enviornments named `Warehouse.yaml`with corresponding `Warehouse.pgm` and also as rough test environment named as `test_map.yaml` with corresponding pgm file `test_map.pgm`.